-Despite HubSpot’s popularity, many people are looking for an alternative solution.
-And though the Free CRM plan is very appealing, the price tags attached to its paid plans aren’t so attractive for small businesses.
+Despite HubSpot’s popularity, many people are looking for HubSpot alternatives.
+And though the Free CRM plan is very appealing, the price tags attached to its higher-tier paid plans aren’t so attractive for small businesses.

-Though ActiveCampaign doesn’t offer the same kind of suite as HubSpot, it is a very decent CRM and email marketing software – in fact, we named it the best email marketing service due to its powerful automation and thorough reporting.
+Though ActiveCampaign doesn’t offer the same kind of suite as HubSpot, it is a very decent CRM and email marketing software – in fact, we named it the best email marketing service due to its powerful automation and thorough reporting (both important features in any good email marketing strategy).

 Unlike HubSpot, which offers a very generous Free CRM plan, ActiveCampaign only offers a 15-day free trial.
-ActiveCampaign’s prices start at $15/month for 500 contacts and go up pretty steadily from there, however, you won’t encounter any hidden fees as you might with HubSpot (more on prices further down).
+ActiveCampaign’s prices start at $39/month for 1,000 contacts and go up pretty steadily from there, however, you won’t encounter any hidden fees as you might with HubSpot (more on prices further down).

 Opting for a powerful solution can often mean you’re faced with a steep learning curve.
 Though that’s not necessarily the case with these two tools, I’d still say that HubSpot was slightly easier to use than ActiveCampaign.